-Let’s look at a few developments for space that help planet Earth too.
+Let’s look at a few developments in space exploration that help planet Earth, too.

-While we all complain that the weather is annoyingly inaccurate, in fact that’s not fair.
+While we all complain that the weather is annoyingly inaccurate, in fact, that’s not fair.
 When there’s a hurricane spotted, we get warnings ahead of their arrival so that cities can begin preparations.
-The ultimate destination may change (from Panama City to New Orleans in a recent shift) but it still helps first responders prepare and local residents to stock up on the essentials and nail down anything that isn’t likely to withstand a big storm.
-The weather updates we all receive on our apps that’s updated every few minutes comes from weather satellites that were originally a NASA development at the Goddard Space Flight Center.
+The ultimate destination may change (from Panama City to New Orleans in a recent shift), but it still helps first responders prepare and local residents to stock up on the essentials and nail down anything that isn’t likely to withstand a big storm.
+The weather updates we all receive on our apps that are updated every few minutes comes from weather satellites that were originally a NASA development at the Goddard Space Flight Center.

 There’s always space for more engineers whether on space technologies or ones for down here on Earth.
-Whether its bioengineering, biomaterials engineering or working with nanotechnology, there’s many exciting fields to be sure.
+Whether it’s bioengineering, biomaterials engineering, or working with nanotechnology, there are many exciting fields to be sure.
 For people who like the medical aspect too, there are currently impressive things being done with biomaterials, improved drug delivery systems through the body, and tissue engineers to create replacement human tissue from grown cells.
 You just have to pick what you’re most fascinated by.